Bayswater Lease Extension - Free Consultation

 Bayswater property with a lease extension has roughly the same value as a freehold

-It is generally accepted that a residential leasehold with over 100 years unexpired lease term is worth roughly the equivalent as a freehold.
-Where an further ninety years added to all but the shortest lease, the premises will be worth the same as a freehold for many years ahead.
+It is generally accepted that a property with in excess of one hundred years remaining is worth approximately the same as a freehold.
+Where an further ninety years added to all but the shortest lease, the premises will be equivalent in value to a freehold for many years ahead.

 Lender Requirement